-We measured all type I NBs in the central brain on the ventral side.
 Proliferation rate was measured with EdU labelling of progeny cells.
-The number of EdU +ve progeny per NB (labelled with Dpn) were counted manually.
+The number of EdU +ve progeny per NB were counted manually.

 NB segmentation

 Using ImageJ, single NBs were cropped and substacks were made to span the depth of each NB.
 The phalloidin staining was used to create a mask with the FIJI plugin MorphoLibJ, using the morphological segmentation feature (Legland et al., 2016).
 NBs undergoing mitosis (condensed chromatin in the DAPI channel) were excluded.